ohnishi-git-dev/CloudPeek/README.md

 # 🎮 Usage

-Once the application is running, you can interact with the point cloud using the following controls:
+Once the application is running smiler to this [demo](data/vid/CloudPeek_Viewer_KITTI_PCD_Demo.mp4), you can interact with the point cloud using the following controls:

 ## ⌨️ Keyboard Shortcuts
 - **Toggle Cursor Capture**: Press `F1` to switch between captured and free cursor modes.